whole-communities-whole-health/psy301_covid/study-info/index.md

 Third, University of Texas students who seek to fulfill their research requirement will be able to get experimental credit (see below).

 [Back to top](#table-of-contents)

 ___

 ## I am an undergraduate at the University of Texas at Austin.
 Can I get experimental requirement credit?
 Yes, those University of Texas at Austin students who still need to fulfill their research requirement will be able to get 3 hours of experimental credit through the Department of Psychology’s [SONA](https://utexas.sona-systems.com/Default.aspx?ReturnUrl=%2f) system.
 On SONA, enroll in the study called “Behavioral & Psychological Responses to the COVID-19 Pandemic: A SmartPhone Sensing Study.”
 You will be awarded all 3 credit hours after you have downloaded the smartphone sensing app and kept it on your phone for one full week.
-For questions about research credit and navigating SONA, please see this [FAQ](https://liberalarts.utexas.edu/psychology/undergraduate/research/psychology-301/SonaFAQ.php) or email [psyresearch@austin.utexas.edu](utcovid19study@austin.utexas.edu).
+For questions about research credit and navigating SONA, please see this [FAQ](https://liberalarts.utexas.edu/psychology/undergraduate/research/psychology-301/SonaFAQ.php) or email <psyresearch@austin.utexas.edu>.
 You can still participate in the study even if you do not want or need research credit.

 [Back to top](#table-of-contents)

 ___

 ## Can I drop out of the study once it has started?
 Yes, you can drop out at any time without consequence.

 [Back to top](#table-of-contents)

 ___

 ## How is this study better than others?